quadram-institute-bioscience/ronaldo/README.md

 There are two stages to run, first to calculate the required metrics (genome coverage, genome recovery, number of reads \[Illumina\]) and then to filter based on cut-offs.
 If you already have the required statistics you can skip to the filter step.

-There is a dirty helper script ronaldo/generate_slurm.py which can help you make slurm submission scripts to run through each seqeuncing run.
+There is a dirty helper script ronaldo/generate_slurm.py which can help you make slurm submission scripts to run through each sequencing run.

 ### Calculating run metrics
 The calculate module helps generate values for the different metrics.
 The required inputs are the directory of BAM files for a given run (specified with runname)